-- 1.10 The main programmes of work currently being delivered by the team include: - extending the mains gas network (in conjunction with Wales and West Utilities) into Ffynnongroyw to enable residents to have the option of more efficient gas heating systems; - supporting the delivery of the Welsh Government Arbed programme tackling fuel poverty in Mostyn and Penyffordd; - improving the energy efficiency of Council houses and managing the gas boiler installation and replacement programme; - delivering the Warm Homes Fund programme 2018-21 in Flintshire; installing £3m of energy efficient heating systems to fuel-poor households; - modernising the heating systems in Clwyd Alyn Housing Association homes in Flintshire; - supporting the Healthy Homes Healthy People programme being delivered by Warm Wales to link the energy programmes into wider programmes of support to meet household needs including health and income maximisation; - providing advice on energy efficiency to households and advise on getting the best prices for energy from suppliers; and - delivering a small crisis fund which funds improvements to the homes of the most vulnerable households where no other funding source can be identified. - 1.11 In addition, the team will be using the Welsh Government home loans programme, already operated by the Council, to offer small loans towards new heating systems for fuel-poor households.
-This package will allow fuel-poor and vulnerable households to receive a new heating system at no cost, with the installation managed by the Council and its appointed contractor and to have seven worry-free years as the system will be managed, maintained and repaired by the Council in addition to the manufacturer's own warranty.
-The loans will be repaid directly to the Council through national funding for renewable energy and not by the householder themselves.
+1.10 The main programmes of work currently being delivered by the team include:

+extending the mains gas network (in conjunction with Wales and West Utilities) into Ffynnongroyw to enable residents to have the option of more efficient gas heating systems; supporting the delivery of the Welsh Government Arbed programme tackling fuel poverty in Mostyn and Penyffordd; improving the energy efficiency of Council houses and managing the gas boiler installation and replacement programme; delivering the Warm Homes Fund programme 2018-21 in Flintshire; installing £3m of energy efficient heating systems to fuel-poor households; modernising the heating systems in Clwyd Alyn Housing Association homes in Flintshire; supporting the Healthy Homes Healthy People programme being delivered by Warm Wales to link the energy programmes into wider programmes of support to meet household needs including health and income maximisation: providing advice on energy efficiency to households and advise on getting the best prices for energy from suppliers; and delivering a small crisis fund which funds improvements to the homes of the most vulnerable households where no other funding source can be identified.
+Future actions 1.11 As highlighted above, the funding for energy efficiency improvements is constantly changing and the Council will continue to monitor this and will continue to provide a service to householders that "hides the wiring" and provides seamless support.
+1.12 It is expected that there will be increased Welsh Government emphasis on domestic energy efficiency in the future; partly to address fuel poverty but mainly to reduce the carbon emissions from Welsh homes.
+Welsh Government is expected to release a new fuel poverty strategy early in 2020.
+1.13 The Domestic Energy Efficiency Programme team is part of a wider service restructure currently underway.
+The team will become a Housing Regeneration team which also addresses wider private sector housing condition and which delivers the Welsh Government home loans programme.
+This restructure will be completed in early 2020.